 Perfect period to plant

 Next, you need to pick the right time to plant.
 Tomatoes are long-season plants that will take 60-100 days.
 They love heat and most won’t tolerate frost.
 This means choosing a suitable period to plant so that you can harvest before frost.
+If the weather is too hot or cold for growing tomatoes outdoors, you can consider growing them indoors with the help of grow lights specifically designed for tomatoes.

 Seedlings should be planted six weeks before the first spring-frost date.
 Tomatoes have a long-growing season.
 Timing should be done to ensure you plant your seedlings by the time the weather gets warm.